pre-commit/pre-commit/CONTRIBUTING.md

 - 3rd class - pre-commit requires the user to install both the tool and the language globally (current examples: script, system)

-"third class" is usually the easiest to implement first and is perfectly acceptable.
+"second class" is usually the easiest to implement first and is perfectly acceptable.

 Ideally the language works on the supported platforms for pre-commit (linux,